Klutter!: Sandee Heap

 Sandee Heap (voiced by Sandy Fox) is the youngest of the Heaps.
 She is a preschooler that was previously lonely until Klutter came around and brightened up her day.
 She is often noted for her extremely high voice.

 Vanna Erving

 Vanna Erving (voiced by Halle Stanford) is Ryan, Wade, and Sandee's neighbor that lives next door.
 She is a teacher's pet, bright, and sometimes mean and bossy.
-She cannot stand either Klutter or Kopp for their silly actions sometimes.
-She is sometimes a brat when she feels like acting one.
+She cannot stand Kopp or Klutter at times for their silly antics and actions.
+Despite her sometimes cold nature, she loves animals and treats them with affection.

 John Heap

 John Heap (voiced by David Silverman) is the father of Ryan, Wade and Sandee Heap.
 He is a news reporter that most of the time claims that the town he lives in is dull, although exciting (and scary) things happens when he does not look.

 Andrea Heap

 Andrea Heap (voiced by Kathy Ireland) is the mother of Ryan, Wade and Sandee Heap.
 She wants Ryan and Wade to focus on growing up (and picking up their Klutter off the floor).
-She is also a 1960s like mom who is a little ditsy.
+While she can be strict at times, she loves the children at the end of the day.
+She can be a bit unaware at times like her husband.
 She is also a library employee.